 Serving as Rockford Grange Chaplain gives Keith a place to share his vision and concern for our beloved planet within the Grange community.

 Bonnie has been a grange member for __ years and is a key player in organizing many of our events.
 Bonnie Cox moved to Hood River from the Willamette Valley where she worked in various agricultural extension projects with area vegetable farmers and also farmed organically with a friend.
 Her two years of Peace Corps work in Bolivia further developed her interests in community development and marketing as she trained farmers in modern beekeeping methods and helped them get their new products to market.

 Webmaster and Treasurer

 Howard has been a Grange member since 2017 and brings his IT and Program Management skills to the Grange.
 Prior to joining the Grange he was the leader of the Santa Monica Mountains Trails Council, a non-profit group dedicated to enhance and preserve the trail system, promote public awareness and build, monitor and maintain trails with various government agencies.
-When Howard isn’t running ultra marathons, he and his wife Jeanne have started a flower farm in Hood River and have been learning what it takes to be a farmer.
+When Howard isn’t running ultra marathons, he and his wife Jeanne con be found on their flower farm in Hood River and have been learning what it takes to be a farmer.